Material Participation Test - Explained

 - Where a taxpayer is not authorized to operate the activity but only have the authority to remove the manger and not the employees

 Note that as a taxpayer, you can claim a passive loss against the income from passive activities only.
 In case there is any other passive activity loss, it is carried forward to the years that follow until it is used.
 Another alternative is that it is deducted in the year when the taxpayer gets rid of the passive activity in a taxable transaction.

 The Bottom Line

 Most business owners look forward to disengaging themselves from the daily running of a business and instead enjoy the earnings from the business without being actively engaged in work.
 A good example is the real estate investors.
 For maintenance of their real estate, they will always outsource a profession or a firm that can manage and maintain their estates.
 As much as it sounds like a good idea, this situation is likely to lead to high taxes.
 However, most investors avoid such high taxes through material participation.
 Note that for any money you make from a business must pass any of the SECs tests for your income to be subject to deductions.
 If you are not participating in your business, then you may lose the tax deductions you used to enjoy while you were an active participant.
 In addition, your income is likely to be categorized as unearned so that it can be taxed.
 Generally, how your income is classified makes a big difference.
 For high earners, there are surtax charges amounting to 3.8 percent on any unearned income.
 So, if your business happens to be in this class of income, then you are likely to owe more taxes.
 The only way to avoid this is when you pass any of the material test participation tests.

-References for Material Participation Tests
+Academic Research on Material Participation Tests